-“One of the most important messages about celebrating the holidays safely and happily is being respectful of everybody's boundaries, and not wanting to put anyone in a position where they feel they have to be in the room if they're not ready to do so,” she said.
+“One of the most important messages about celebrating the holidays safely and happily is being respectful of everybody’s boundaries, and not wanting to put anyone in a position where they feel they have to be in the room if they’re not ready to do so,” she says.

 This content was developed with contributions from the following experts:

-Megan Kruse, M.D., breast medical oncologist at the Cleveland Clinic in Cleveland, Ohio
+Megan Kruse, M.D., breast medical oncologist at the Cleveland Clinic

 Elizabeth Robilotti, M.D., MPH, assistant attending physician and associate medical epidemiologist at the Memorial Sloan Kettering Cancer Center